ampize/docs/content/docs/guides/datamodels.md

 <br>

-The Alambic type system extends the GraphQL initial format by adding information about data validation and relations between objects.
+The Alambic type system extends the GraphQL initial format by adding information about data validation and relations between objects, along with new internal types, such as ImageUrl, Date, ...

 <br>

 ### Internal Object Types

 <br>
-Alambic provides several internal types that can be used to compose your own custom type definition:
+These internal types that can be used to compose your own custom type definition:
 <br><br>

 | Internal Type | Description |